rgsriram/Personal-Projects/README.md

 # Personal Projects

-Idea of the project is built tiny url system.
+Idea of the project is building tiny url.

 Tech stack:
 -----------